Back to articles

 • To guide appropriate antimicrobial therapy by providing susceptibility information of isolates

-When should a blood culture be performed?
+Indications: when should a blood culture be performed?

 Blood cultures should always be requested when a bloodstream infection or sepsis is suspected.
 Some of the most common clinical symptoms in a patient which may lead to a suspicion of a bloodstream infection are: